MuhammadAsadJaved/Important-shells/README.md

 Step 1:

-* We suppos you have xml annotations and corresponding images in two separate folders according to the follwing structure.
+* We suppos you have xml annotations and corresponding images in separate folders according to the follwing structure.

-* You should have following folder structure.
   1) Dataset/VOCdevkit/VOC2007/Annotations/  `Place annotations in this folder`
   2) Dataset/VOCdevkit/VOC2007/JPEGImages/    `Place JPEGImages in this folder`
   3) Dataset/VOCdevkit/VOC2007/ImageSets/Main/ `Empty folder`